carllosnc/reflutter/README.md

 }
 ```

+The object provided by `useState` have the following methods:

 | Methods       | Description                                             |
 | ------------- | ------------------------------------------------------- |
 | `useEffect`   | register a callback to be called when the state changes |